-At December 31, 2019, the Company had cash equivalents, including money market funds, and short-term investments, including U.S. Treasury securities.
-At December 31, 2018, the Company had cash equivalents, including money market funds and U.S. Treasury securities, and short-term investments, including U.S. Treasury securities, whose value is based on using quoted market prices.
+At December 31, 2020 and December 31, 2019, the Company had cash equivalents, including money market funds, and short-term investments, including U.S. Treasury securities, whose value is based on using quoted market prices.
 Accordingly, these securities are classified as Level 1.